 The library is in the phase when the first implementation is done; however, we are not sure where to go further.
 For example the full Synchronized cache flow or LRU cache are not implemented yet.
 Once you found the library interesting for your project, I am kindly asking you to give us feedback in the form of issues or even pull requests!

-P.S.2 If you liked this article don’t forget to leave some claps.
-Also, come to say Hi on twitter in order to know when the updates to the library are published.
+P.S.2 If you liked this article don’t forget to subscribe.
+Also, come to say Hi on twitter!